EWeek: History

-An Atlantic magazine titled "How Not to Get Hacked Like the New York Times" explained how the first hack on the Times worked; the Times reported on a second (same month) hack against NYTimes.com with the headline "Times Site Is Disrupted in Attack by Hackers."

 Buyers' guides

 John Pallatto, a writer for PCWeek in its first year, produced a full buyer's guide on all DOS-compatible PCs on the market.

 Early promotional publications from PCWeek show them describing their key audience as "volume buyers", that is, people and companies that would buy PCs in bulk for business purposes.
 With this the magazine was able to show big computer companies that advertising in an issue of PCWeek was the best possible way to get their product seen by the biggest and most important buyers.